 Examples of companies where students have performed their degree projects include Ericsson (Sweden), Sony (Sweden), Axis Communications (Sweden), ARM (Sweden), Oticon A/S (Denmark), and NXP (Netherlands).

 Special features of the programme:

-- The focus is on applied studies in digital IC design, analogue RF IC design and mixed-signal/data conversion IC design.
+The focus is on applied studies in digital IC design, analogue RF IC design and mixed-signal/data conversion IC design.

-The Lund area itself is a part of one of the fastest growing regions in Europe, with a large concentration of interesting companies in the field, large and small, such as Sony, Ericsson, Axis, ARM Sweden, Mellanox, Oticon and GN Resound.
+The Lund area itself is a part of one of the fastest-growing regions in Europe, with a large concentration of interesting companies in the field, large and small, such as Sony, Ericsson, Axis Communications, ARM Sweden, Mellanox, Oticon and GN Resound.
 The European Spallation Source (ESS) and MAX IV, both located in Lund, will also offer students many exciting career opportunities.
 Graduates have received jobs at companies in Lund, such as Ericsson, Axis Communications, Sony, and ARM Sweden, while others have moved on to other international companies like Borg Warner, Mellanox and Huawei.

-For some students, perhaps the most interesting career option is to continue toward a PhD.
-The final semester degree project offers students the opportunity to work alongside our current PhD students to get a taste for what a career in research is like.
+For some students, perhaps the most interesting career option is to continue towards a PhD.
+The project courses and the final semester degree project offers students the opportunity to work alongside our current PhD students and senior researchers to get a taste of what a career in research is like.
 This route is very popular with our Master’s students, and a large number of graduates have chosen to continue their studies at Lund University.
 Other students have also moved on to PhDs at Chalmers and Twente University in the Netherlands, to name a few.